What Is AI-Ready Data? 5 Factors That Define Data Readiness

 2. Context-Rich Metadata

 Data without context is of no use to AI.
 Metadata acts as that additional layer to ensure optimal data discoverability, reusability, and explainability.
 Structured metadata helps in capturing essential details such as lineage, business definitions, usage patterns, and data quality scores, among others, so that AI systems and humans can interpret information correctly.
-AI pipelines, when capable enough to query metadata automatically, reduce friction and accelerate development cycles.
+Organisations that maintain active data catalogs: centralised inventories of metadata, definitions, and data lineage; give their AI pipelines the context they need to query data automatically, reducing friction and accelerating development cycles.

 3. Lineage Management

 Lineage management is an enabler for organisations to map the entire data journey from source to model input, offering complete visibility into transformations.
 This is important for explainability, as stakeholders want to be aware of the behind-the-scenes in AI-driven decisions.
-Solid data lineage also impacts auditability, compliance, and impact analysis to cut down risks of unexpected drifts in AI models.
+Solid data lineage also strengthens data integrity, the assurance that data has not been corrupted, altered, or lost in transit which directly impacts auditability, compliance, and impact analysis, cutting the risk of unexpected drift in AI models.

 4. Reusability Across Domains